 - 2 cups figs stems removed and chopped

-- 4 cups strawberries hulled and sliced in half
+- 4 cups fresh ripe strawberries hulled and sliced in half

 - 1 cup red wine